Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: The Measurement Model

 where $\bar{\mathbf{z}}_i$ is the mean of the 3D positions of marker $i$.

 In order to capture a global characterization of the sensor noise model, all residuals across all markers are stacked, and a global covariance matrix $\mathbf{R}$ is estimated:

-The resulting covariance matrix is saved and integrated into the UKF initialization, ensuring the filter's confidence in measurements reflects observed detection spread.
-Figure~\ref{fig:marker_spread} visualizes the CNN-detected marker spread around the ground truth for a sample image of a parallelepiped, in order to give a visual representation of the idea, where ellipses represent 3-sigma contours of the 2D covariance.
+The resulting covariance matrix is saved and integrated into the UKF initialization, ensuring the filter's confidence in measurements reflects the observed detection spread.
+Figure~\ref{fig:marker_spread} visualizes the CNN detected marker spread around the ground truth for a sample image, where ellipses represent 3-sigma contours of the 2D covariance.